2004 UK Open: 2nd Round, best of 9 legs

 Another 32 players entered the fray for the second round and perhaps not quite as many shocks this time.
 A slimmed down Alan Warriner who had shed two stones in weight since his last TV appearance got off to a shaky start trailing 3-0 to Eddie Lovely.
 However the "Ice Man" dug deep and ended up the winner 5-4.

 The previous year's local hero Paul Williams was edged out 5-4 by Ian Covill and other local 'The Natural' Les Fitton stormed to a 5-0 win over Tony Smith.
 Matt Clark went through as did Tom Kirby 5-3 against Keith Wetton.
-"Fat Boy" Andy Keen took out Simon Whatley 5-2 and Mark Landers beat Tony Wilson 5-1.
+"Fat Boy" Andy Keen took out Simon Whatley 5-2 and Mark Landers beat New Zealand's Tom Williams 5-1.
 "Uncle Fester" Ritchie Buckle lost out 5-4 to David Platt, who was a "9 dart" challenge qualifier for the 2003 world championship.

 Tracking those who came through from the first round, "Odd Job" James Barton won again by beating Alex MacKay 5-4.
 Dennis Harbour also won again beating the fancied Welshman Wayne Atwood 5-4.
 "Big" Cliff Lazarenko took out Graeme Stoddart 5-3 and Colin Monk had a slightly easier game this time beating Mark Holyoake 5-2.